Table of Contents

 Scene selection (choose one)

-Configuration name Applicable scenario Dependency
+Configuration name Applicable scenario Dependencies

 Build and run

-2. Confirm the build options in Project Settings > Player based on the target platform (e.g., Android or iOS).
+2. Confirm build options in Project Settings > Player based on the target platform (e.g., Android or iOS).

 3. Build to a real device and run.

-Identify targets and acquisition methods
+Recognition targets and acquisition methods

 Default target: namecard.jpg